JamesCullum/Monero-GNURoot-Installer/README.md

 # Monero GNURoot Installer

-This is a simple setup shell script that makes it easier to start using the current Monero version on Android in GNURoot.
+This is a simple setup shell script that makes it easier to start using the current Monero version on Android in [GNURoot](https://play.google.com/store/apps/details?id=champion.gnuroot&hl=de).
+This is a lot safer than the future MyMonero app, Freewallet's Monero app, web wallets and more flexible/compatible than NDK compiled versions (afaik).

+GnuRoot is an Android app, emulating a Linux OS that allows you to run the official Monero CLI client for maximum security on Android. **The phone doesn't need to be rooted.**

 ### Installation